Syntra SQL Type Reference

 Section titled “Reading metadata from client drivers”pyodbc

 numericwith a declared scale.
-Syntra never usesfloat4/float8for currency. - Date-only fields (
+Syntra never uses a floating-point type for currency — the loss of precision would be catastrophic for accounting. - Date-only fields (

 See also